Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Working On Imagination

-There are others who are far better at making these things happen, and that gives me hope.
+Others are far better at making these things happen, which gives me hope.
 I know that none of my obstacles are insurmountable.
-I just have to work through them a step at a time.
+I have to work through them a step at a time.

 When it comes to shooting on a white seamless background, your imagination is really the key ingredient.